On this page

 Obtain a Specialized Certification

-Medical billers and coders do not need certification.
-However, certification is recommended as it helps job applicants stand out from the crowd during the hiring process.
-Certification proves an individual is serious about the billing and coding profession and is willing to take extra steps to excel.
+Medical billers and coders do not need certification in order to be permitted to work, but certification is recommended as it helps job applicants stand out from the crowd during the hiring process.
+Certification proves to hiring professionals that an applicant is serious about the billing and coding profession and is willing to take extra steps to excel.
 It also provides an opportunity to specialize in a particular area.
 For example, the Certified Coding Specialist (CCS) credential signifies that the individual has a requisite level of knowledge of classifying medical information within the hospital setting.
 The Certified Coding Specialist – Physician (CSS-P) shows that the credential holder has specialized knowledge for the doctor’s office setting.
 Other certifications are available that indicate a general level of knowledge or focus on administration.

-After choosing a certification, it’s time to apply for and take the exam.
+After you choose a certification, it’s time to apply for and take the exam.
 Exams are often held at specific testing centers and require registration ahead of time.
-Test-takers can expect a testing process similar to that of a standardized test, such as the SAT or ACT.
+Test-takers can expect a testing process similar to that of a standardized test like the SAT or ACT.
 The format of the test varies depending upon the specific certification, but often consists of 100 or more multiple choice questions.
 Read medical billing and coding certification online to learn more.

 Prepare Resumes & Apply for Jobs